Here is the latest travel advice for Greece for March / April 2021, according to the latest official government announcements on 27 March 2021.

 - bring a negative PCR test (taken max 72 hours before arrival)

-- self-isolate for 7 days (rather than 3, which was the case in early January).
+- self-isolate for 7 days.
 Self-isolation will need to take place at home or place of temporary residence.
 If travellers are staying in Greece for a shorter period, they will need to self-isolate for their whole stay in Greece.

 In addition to the above, rapid tests will be administered to randomly selected travellers upon arrival.

-Extra measures apply for travellers arriving from the UK, who will all have a rapid test on arrival.
-In addition, they will need to take a second PCR test after the end of the 7-day isolation period.
+ALL travellers arriving from the UK and UAE, will have a rapid test on arrival.
+Travellers arriving from the UK will need to take a second PCR test after the end of the 7-day isolation period.

 Finally, permanent residents of Greece who are planning to travel internationally will need to fill an outbound PLF.

-These measures will be in effect until 21 January 2021.
+The above measures are in effect until 5 April 2021.

-Further restrictions on travel to Greece January 2021
+Further restrictions for travel to Greece March 2021